God Will Restore What Was Lost

 The taxi driver stopped the cab in front of the house, awed by what he saw.
 The light was flooding from every room.
 Even the lawn was lit up with Christmas lights.
 “Welcome home,” the taxi driver whispered around the lump in his throat.

-Although they are the sweetest, relational resurrections can be painful and messy.
+Although they are the sweetest, relational restorations can be painful and messy.
 Things may not look (or feel!) like a Hallmark card right away.
 All you can do is trust that God is working and try to pour grace over yourself and your loved one.

 Job is the Biblical character who perhaps suffered the most in his lifetime.
 For a while, everything was good.
 He had ten children, vast flocks, and many servants.
 Despite his wealth and abundance, Job had not forgotten God.